Willian Maranhão: Atlético Goianiense

 Shortly after leaving Vasco, Willian Maranhão signed a permanent deal with Atlético Goianiense.
 He immediately became a regular starter, but still left the club on 13 December 2021.

 Bahia

 On 9 January 2022, Willian Maranhão signed a two-year contract with Bahia, freshly relegated to the second division.
 He arrived with a first-choice status, but lost his starting spot to fellow new signing Rezende.

 Santos

 On 25 March 2022, Bahia announced the transfer of Willian Maranhão to Santos, who paid a R$ 500,000 fee for 70% of the player's economic rights.
 Just hours later, his new club confirmed the deal, with the player signing a contract until December 2024.

 Willian Maranhão made his debut for Peixe on 5 April 2022, starting in a 0–1 Copa Sudamericana away loss against Banfield.
 On 16 July, after just nine matches, he returned to Atlético Goianiense on loan until the end of the year.

 On 10 February 2023, Willian Maranhão joined Ceará on loan for the 2023 season.

+Avaí

+On 2 January 2024, Maranhão agreed to join Avaí after terminating his contract with Santos.